fortify/shared-github/README.md

 on:
   schedule:
-    - cron: '0 6 * * 1'   # weekly
+    - cron: '0 6 * * *'   # daily
-  workflow_dispatch: {}
+  workflow_dispatch:
+  push:
+  repository_dispatch:
+    types: [shared-github-updated]

 permissions:
-  contents: write
+  contents: read
-  pull-requests: write

 jobs:
   bump:
     uses: fortify/shared-github/.github/workflows/reusable-bump-shared-pin.yml@<pinned-sha>
 ```

-This opens a PR in the consumer repo that rewrites every
+When a pin is stale, the reusable workflow emits a small unified diff and
+commands such as `git apply` in the job summary, then fails.
+Apply that patch
+on a local branch and open a normal reviewed PR.
+It updates all
-`fortify/shared-github/...@<sha>` reference in its `.github/workflows/*.yml`
+`fortify/shared-github/...@<sha>` references in the consumer's workflow files
-files to the latest commit on this repo's `main` — one commit SHA, one bump
-PR, covering wrapper actions, hand-written actions, and reusable workflows
+at once, covering wrappers, hand-written actions, and reusable workflows.

-alike.
-The resulting PR still goes through the consumer repo's normal review
-and branch protection before merge.
+The workflow only updates references already pinned to a 40-character commit
+SHA; initial conversion from `@main` or a tag is a deliberate migration step.
+A future central dispatcher can trigger the existing
+`repository_dispatch` event without changing each consumer workflow again.

 ## Outputs & `all_upstream_outputs`